Women in Cable Telecommunications Celebrates 1,000th Leadership Institute Graduate

 “The effort provides exposure for effective and positive leadership through executives that speak to the professional and personal strengths of one another.
 We challenge and cheer one another in true BMLI spirit!”

-This year, as CCL and WICT recognize their quarter-century bond, they celebrate another milestone: BMLI’s 1,000th graduate.
+This year, as we recognize our quarter-century bond with WICT, we celebrate another milestone: BMLI’s 1,000th graduate.

 About 10 years ago, after BMLI alumnae expressed a desire to sharpen their skills and reconnect, the annual 2-day Betsy Magness Graduate Institute (BMGI) was established.
 In addition to networking, participants learn the latest leadership research from business luminaries.